A real zoodunit: Monkeys found but mystery deepens in Dallas

-Dallas police said that they found the two emperor tamarin monkeys after getting a tip.
-Police said they then went to the empty home in Lancaster, located just south of Dallas, and found the monkeys safe in a closet.
+Dallas police said they found the two emperor tamarin monkeys after getting a tip that they could be in an abandoned home in Lancaster, located just south of the zoo.
+The animals were located, safe, in a closet, and then returned to zoo for veterinary evaluation.

-DALLAS (AP) — When police said two small monkeys were taken from the Dallas Zoo this week and a cut was found in their enclosure, it deepened a growing mystery that has included other cut fences, the escape of a small leopard and the suspicious death of an endangered vulture.

-Police said Tuesday that they’re still working to determine whether or not the incidents over the last few weeks are related.
-Police, who haven’t made any arrests in any of the incidents, released a photo and video Tuesday of a man they want to talk to about the missing monkeys.
-The photo shows the man eating Doritos chips while walking, and in the video clip he is walking down a path.
+Police said earlier Tuesday that they were still working to determine whether or not the incidents over the last few weeks are related.

 Meanwhile, in Louisiana, officials were investigating after 12 squirrel monkeys were taken from a zoo there on Sunday and considering whether there could be a connection.